It's a common frustration that many older people face: I'm not as strong as I used to be. What gives?

 "Your body is a complex system that requires training and movement in different planes," Moody says.
 Once your body is no longer being challenged, "that's a perfect time to pivot and begin injecting a focus on another weakness."

-Be patient, however.
+Be patient.
 It could take six to eight weeks to see results, per the Cleveland Clinic.
 Moody says it rests on your diligence, effort, focus and, most importantly, routine.

 "Your success will depend on your consistency, appropriate challenge and frequency," he says.

 If you're new to exercise, it's a good idea to assess your strengths, limitations and range of motion before getting started, Moody says.
 "Find a second set of eyes, like a doctor, physical therapist or personal trainer for a thorough examination," he suggests.
-He or she can help point out your blind spots and advise you on how to approach exercise safely.
+They can help point out your blind spots and advise you on how to approach exercise safely.

 - Best Practice & Research: Clinical Rheumatology: “Sarcopenia”